-As opposed to permanent residence, being a citizen of Costa Rica gives you the Right of Abode – which is the right to live and work in Costa Rica without restrictions.
+As opposed to permanent residence, being a citizen of Costa Rica gives you the Right of Abode – the right to live and work in Costa Rica without restrictions.
 You would think that permanent residence gives you this right.
 Still, residence can be revoked in certain circumstances, such as being convicted of crimes or simply not renewing your residence status.
-Costa Rican citizenship cannot be revoked, with very small exceptions (such as being obtained under false pretenses).
+Costa Rican citizenship cannot be revoked, with minimal exceptions (such as being obtained under false pretenses).

-Remember, “permanent residence” is not actually permanent.
-You still need to renew your residence status every few years, and you have to pay a renewal fee (currently $123 USD) and also show your continued enrollment in CCSS (Caja – social security).
-It really only means you have the permanent right to renew your residence status as long as you follow the rules.
+Remember, “permanent residence” is not permanent.
+It would help if you still renewed your residence status every few years.
+You must pay a renewal fee (currently $123 USD) and show your continued enrollment in CCSS (Caja – social security).
+It only means you have the permanent right to renew your residence status if you follow the rules.

 Other benefits of citizenship include: